 But it doesn’t matter how you get your hands on an apple from Heartland, whether it’s from Luvya Fruit or Heartland Group NZ, one thing is for sure, it will be the best eating apple you’ve had in a long time.

-Our offshore apple business is conducted by Luvya Fruit, our international export company selling apples under the Luvya brand and variety brands.
+Our offshore apple business is conducted by Heartland Fruit, our international export company selling apples under the Luvya brand and variety brands.

 Heartland Group NZ deals with all our New Zealand clients, and is responsible for ‘keeping the best apples at home for you’ with our Kiwifirst brand.

 All Heartland Group’s fruit is packed by Compass Fruit Packhouse – a dedicated packhouse company wholly owned by the Heartland partners.

 The drivers of “right fruit at the right time”, a commitment to consistent supply and ongoing innovation mean that demand for our apples continues to expand.